 Section 1.
 Title VI, ADA and LEP Plan.
-The County of Onondaga will implement the attached Title VI, ADA and LEP Plan in order to ensure non-discrimination and equal access in all of
+The County of Onondaga will implement the attached Title VI, ADA and LEP Plan in order to ensure non-discrimination and equal access in all of its programs and activities, whether those programs and activities are federally funded or not.
+In the event that Onondaga County distributes federal aid funds to another government entity, it will include civil

-Ann Rooney Deputy County Executive, Human Services William P. Fisher Deputy County Executive
+Ann Rooney Deputy County Executive, Human Services